psgabriel/docker_zabbix4/README.md

 4 cores cpus, 8gb ram, 50G free disk at least
 ```

-# Follow this steps to install Docker-compose:
+# Follow these steps to install Docker-compose:
 https://docs.docker.com/compose/install/

 # Package:
 https://github.com/psgabriel/docker_zabbix4.git

-Before install, ensure there are no listened this ports:
+Before install, ensure there are no listened these ports:
 ```
 3306, 33060, 10050, 10051 and 80
 ```